Quick Answer

 High pH Levels

 When pH rises above 7.8, chlorine becomes significantly less effective, and calcium can precipitate out of solution, creating a milky appearance.
-Use muriatic acid to lower pH gradually - add 1 quart per 10,000 gallons to lower pH by approximately 0.2 units.
+Use muriatic acid to lower pH gradually - dosage varies based on current pH and alkalinity levels (see manufacturer specifications for your specific situation).

 Insufficient Sanitizer Levels

 Low chlorine allows organic contaminants to build up, creating cloudiness even without visible algae growth.
-Your FC should match your CYA level according to TFP standards - typically 3-4 ppm FC with 30-40 ppm CYA.
+Your FC should match your CYA level according to TFP (Trouble Free Pool) standards - typically 3-4 ppm FC with 30-40 ppm CYA.

 When Cloudiness IS Algae-Related